-- 4.2.1 As detailed in Table 1 below, processing speed for New Claims is well within target for the period, showing a further improved position from 23 days reported at the last cycle - 4.2.2 In relation to New Claims processed within 14 days of all information received, this measure is also within target for the period, a much-improved position from 81% at the last cycle. - 4.2.3 Processing of Changes in Circumstance (CIC) is within target for the reporting period.
+- 4.2.1 As detailed in Table 1 below, processing speed for New Claims is well within target for the period, showing a further improved position from 18 days reported at the last cycle - 4.2.2 In relation to New Claims processed within 14 days of all information received, this measure is also within target for the period. - 4.2.3 Processing of Changes in Circumstance (CIC) is within target for the reporting period.